krishaamer/green-filter-research/research/literature/sustainability.md

 Ray, P. P. (2023).
 Web3: A comprehensive review on background, technologies, applications, zero-trust architectures, challenges and future directions. *Internet of Things and Cyber-Physical Systems*, *3*, 213–248. <https://doi.org/10.1016/j.iotcps.2023.05.003>

 Ritz, R. A. (2022).
 Global carbon price asymmetry. *Journal of Environmental Economics and Management*, *114*, 102687. <https://doi.org/10.1016/j.jeem.2022.102687>

-Sarah Perez.
-(2022).
-Google rolls out a new set of search tools for eco-conscious travelers.
-In *TechCrunch*. https://techcrunch.com/2022/09/21/google-rolls-out-a-new-set-of-search-tools-for-eco-conscious-travelers/.

 Stern, N. (2022).
 Towards a carbon neutral economy: How government should respond to market failures and market absence. *Journal of Government and Economics*, *6*, 100036. <https://doi.org/10.1016/j.jge.2022.100036>